jieyibi/AMDKD/README.md

 # Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation

-This is the official PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on AM and POMO.
+This is the PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on AM and POMO.

 For more details, please see our paper [Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation]() which has been accepted at NeurIPS 2022.
 If this code is useful for your work, please cite our paper: